lambdacms/lambdacms/README.md

 # Links of interest

-Obviously the [Yesod book](http://www.yesodweb.com/book) is a must read, beyond that docs may sommetimes be scarse.
+Obviously the [Yesod book](http://www.yesodweb.com/book) is a must read, beyond that docs may sometimes be scarse.
 Therefore this collection of links that may shed some light on corners of Yesod that are of particular interest when hacking on LambdaCms.